Security teams divvy up their time between fundamental and exceptional mitigations.

 - The SOC2 Starting Seven

 The following are example fundamentals described as risk based OKRs.
-You can use them to bootstrap a brainstorming and planning session.
+You can use them to bootstrap a brainstorming and planning session with your earliest objectives.

 As discussed in management, OKR is an Objective and Key Result.
 The objective is a direction.
 It’s where we want to go and leads the behaviors of people around us.
 The key results are actionable tasks, milestones, or other measurable things we can complete to get there.
 They can be binary (completed/not completed) or some other value (interview eight candidates).

 Ideally, key results closely measure the outcome we are trying to influence.
+You’ll find this in strict OKR literature and teachings.
 The knowledge workers you’ve recruited would then organize themselves into initiatives to pursue this outcome.
-However, we discussed in foundations and management that direct, measurable outcomes are not readily available when targeting the reduction of risk.
-Second order “results” are often relied on instead, when available, but are difficult to provide examples of for a generic workplace.

 For strict OKR practitioners, the following examples will include initiatives.
 The traditional risk-based key results are part of the objective description instead.
 The bullets are initiatives towards those results.
 For more discussion about the difficulty in measuring risk-based key results, see management.